Welcome to the web site of the Scottish poet Gerry Cambridge.

 In October 2006 Cambridge was the Scottish Poetry Library's first ever "virtual poet".
 Read a fine recent interview with him, by Andrew F Giles of New Linear Perspectives, here.

-Details, reviews and purchase information about Cambridge's new book, Notes for Lighting a Fire can be seen by clicking on the banner link above.
-Aves, Cambridge's previous book, can be ordered online at the LRB Bookshop, here.
+Details, reviews and purchase information about Cambridge's latest book, Notes for Lighting a Fire can be seen by clicking on the banner link above.
+Aves, Cambridge's previous book, is now only available direct from the author.
 The photography page has been updated with numerous new images of Scottish and American poets.

 The Scottish-American Poetry Magazine

-Issue 31 will appear in October 2013.
+Issue 41 appeared in August 2019.
 Read archived poems, reviews, interviews and essays from The Dark Horse online.

 The magazine has published: Edwin Morgan, Seamus Heaney, Philip Hobsbaum, John Lucas, Wendy Cope, Anthony Hecht, Douglas Dunn, Anne Stevenson, Timothy Murphy, X.J.
 Kennedy, Iain Crichton Smith, George Mackay Brown, Richard Wilbur, Donald Davie, Kay Ryan, Helena Nelson, Donald Justice, David Mason, Dana Gioia, G. F. Dutton, Stewart Conn and many more.